You’ve always taken care of your family. But without you by their side, they might suddenly find themselves vulnerable or helpless.

 Life insurance can help your loved ones deal with a host of immediate and future issues that change from family to family.
 It could be used to:

 Sogemec Assurances offers several types of life insurance, whether individual insurance or through your group insurance.
-We also offer accident insurance which covers other life challenges, such as the loss of use of a limb, and its impact on your professional future.
-Whatever your need, we have the personalized solution you’re looking for!
+We also offer accident insurance which covers other life challenges, such as the loss of use of a limb, and its impact on your on your professional future.

 You wish to find out more?
 Ask us for advice